-A motion to reopen must state new facts and be supported by documentary evidence.
-8 C.F.R. § 103.5(a)(2).
-We may grant a motion that satisfies these requirements and demonstrates eligibility for the requested immigration benefit.
-2013, when the Petitioner was 19 years old, the Judicial District Court in Texas (District Court) issued an Order on Motion for Declaratory Judgment (declaratory judgment) based on an underlying petition in suit affecting parent-child relationship (SAPCR), petition for name change, and motion for declaratory judgment.
-The Petitioner filed his SIJ petition based on the declaratory judgment.
-The Director denied the petition, determining that the declaratory judgment did not contain a qualifying declaration of dependency or placement of custody under state law and was not issued pursuant to the court's jurisdiction over the Petitioner as a juvenile.
-We dismissed the Petitioner's appeal.
-2016, the District Court issued an Order on Motion to Clarify in Suit Affecting Parent-Child Relationship (clarifying order), indicating that it took jurisdiction over the Petitioner "as a 'child' as defined by Tex.
+In 2015, when the Petitioner was 18 years old, the Judicial District Court in Texas (district court) issued an Order in Suit Affecting the Parent-Child Relationship (SAPCR order) ordering the Petitioner's mother to pay child support and making findings relating to the Petitioner's eligibility for SIJ classification.
+The Petitioner filed his SIJ petition based on the SAPCR order.
+The Director denied the petition, determining that the SAPCR order was not issued pursuant to the court's jurisdiction over the Petitioner as a juvenile.
+We dismissed the Petitioner's appeal, concluding that the Petitioner had not established that the district court took jurisdiction over the Petitioner as a juvenile and made a qualifying declaration of dependency or placement of custody under state law.

+In 2017, the district court issued an Order on Motion to Clarify in Suit Affecting Parent-Child Relationship (clarifying order), indicating that it took jurisdiction over the Petitioner "as a 'child' as defined by Tex.
 Fam.
-Code § 101.003(b)" and that the Petitioner "is dependent on this Court pursuant to the Court's authority under Texas Family Code 154.0901(a)(1) and 154.002."
-Further, the District Court specified that upon rendering its 2013 declaratory judgment it had ordered that "child support be paid in order to provide relief to [the Petitioner] . . . from parental abandonment or neglect" We dismissed the Petitioner's combined motion to reopen and reconsider, concluding that the Petitioner still had not established that the District Court made a qualifying declaration of dependency or placement of custody under state law and took jurisdiction over the Petitioner as a juvenile.
+Code § 101.003(b)" and that the Petitioner "is dependent on this Court pursuant to the Court's authority under Texas Family Code 154.090l(a)(l) and 154.002."
+Further, the district court specified that upon rendering its 2015 order it had ordered that "child support be paid in order to provide relief to [the Petitioner] ... from parental abandonment or neglect" We dismissed the Petitioner's first combined motion to reopen and reconsider, concluding that the Petitioner still had not established that the district court made a qualifying declaration of dependency or placement of custody under state law and took jurisdiction over the Petitioner as a juvenile.
+We also dismissed the Petitioner's second combined motion to reopen and reconsider.

-On motion, the Petitioner has established his eligibility.
-In its clarifying order, the District Court specified that it asserted jurisdiction over the Petitioner as a child under Tex.
+On third motion, a review of the record demonstrates the Petitioner established his eligibility with the previously submitted clarifying order which specified that the district court asserted jurisdiction over the Petitioner as a child under Tex.
 Fam.
 Code § 101.003(b).
-Accordingly, a preponderance of the evidence establishes that the District Court issued the order pursuant to its jurisdiction over the Petitioner's dependency and care as a child under Texas law, and the order was issued by a juvenile court as section 101(a)(27)(J) of the Act and 8 C.F.R. § 204.11(a) require.
-Furthermore, the District Court specified in the clarifying order that the Petitioner "is dependent on this Court pursuant to the Court's authority under Texas Family Code 154.001(a)(1) and 154.002."
-Therefore, the District Court made a qualifying declaration of dependency or placement of custody as required by section 101(a)(27)(J)(i) of the Act.
+Accordingly, a preponderance of the evidence establishes that the district court issued the order pursuant to its jurisdiction over the Petitioner's dependency and care as a child under Texas law, and the order was issued by a juvenile court as section 101(a)(27)(J) of the Act and 8 C.F.R. § 204.11(a) require.
+Furthermore, the district court specified in the clarifying order that the Petitioner "is dependent on this Court pursuant to the Court's authority under Texas Family Code 154.001(a)(1) and 154.002."
+Therefore, the district court made a qualifying declaration of dependency or placement of custody as required by section 101(a)(27)(J)(i) of the Act.